 You can learn all about cephalopods (octopus and squid) at the unique Kanaloa Octopus Farm, where octopus and squid are sustainably raised for aquariums, research, and saltwater aquarium hobbyists.
 The facility is located right on the beach, where fresh seawater can be easily pumped into the breeding tanks.
 You can learn all about the process by booking one of the guided tours, which are offered every day at 10.00am and 2.00pm.
 You will have some time to interact with the octopuses and even feed them.
 Bookings are only done online, and each tour is restricted to 35 visitors, so you are advised to book early to avoid disappointment.

 At the Hulihee Palace (built in 1838) you can step back in time to the era of the Hawaiian monarchy and see how the royals used to live in the 1800s, when the palace was built to serve as a summer vacation home for the king.
 The lovely Victorian-style home is filled with beautiful furniture, ornaments, and Victorian relics and is now operated as a museum.
-Guided tours of the palace take place twice daily at 10.00am and 1.00pm, and on one Sunday of each month you can attend the free Hulihee Palace Concert featuring the Hulihee Palace Band and the Merry Monarchs Chorale.
+Ask about guided tours, Hulihee Palace Concert featuring the Hulihee Palace Band and the Merry Monarchs Chorale.
 After you tour you can visit the on-site gift shop.